Allen & Unwin New Zealand is part of the Allen & Unwin publishing group.

 Allen & Unwin titles are available throughout the world - click here for details

-We publish New Zealand non-fiction, including narrative non-fiction such as memoir, biography, history and sport as well as illustrated non-fiction such as cookbooks and gift titles.
+We publish New Zealand novels, children's books and non-fiction, including narrative non-fiction such as memoir, biography, history and sport as well as illustrated non-fiction such as cookbooks and gift titles.

-We publish a wide range of literary and commercial fiction, with authors including Alex Miller, Andrew McGahan, Christos Tsiolkas, Michelle de Kretser, Josephine Moon, Craig Silvey, Gillian Mears and Jodi Picoult.
-We have one of the leading crime fiction lists, with writers such as Michael Connelly, Peter Corris and Kerry Greenwood, and also one of the bestselling Australian rural romance lists from authors including Fleur McDonald, Karly Lane and Therese Creed.
+We publish a wide range of literary and commercial fiction, with authors including Alex Miller, Andrew McGahan, Christos Tsiolkas, Michelle de Kretser, Sofie Laguna, Craig Silvey, Charlotte Wood, Heather Rose, Gillian Mears and Jodi Picoult.
+We have one of the leading crime fiction lists, with writers such as Michael Connelly, Peter Corris, Kerry Greenwood, Chris Hammer and Sarah Bailey and also one of the bestselling Australian rural romance lists from authors including Fleur McDonald, Karly Lane and Nicole Hurley-Moore.

 Each year Allen & Unwin administers The Australian/Vogel's Award, in conjunction with the Vogel Bread company and The Australian newspaper, for the best manuscript by a writer under the age of 35.
 Winners have included Tim Winton, Kate Grenville and Andrew McGahan.
-We are very proud of recent winners Christine Piper, Paul D Carter and Rohan Wilson.
+We are very proud of recent winners Katherine Brabon, Marija Peričić and Emily O'Grady.

 General non fiction

 We have a broad-ranging non-fiction list covering topics of worldwide interest through to those dealing exclusively with Australia.
-We are proud to publish leading Australian and international authors including Clive Hamilton, Stephanie Dowrick, Michael Leunig, Ross Gittins, Chris Masters, Paul McGeough, Tom Keneally, Peter Rees, Kerry-Anne Walsh, Roland Perry, Paul Barry, David Astle, Paul Carter, Nick Vujicic and Christopher Hitchens.
-We are proud to have published the autobiographies and memoirs of some of Australia’s leading personalities, most recently Molly Meldrum, Sally Obermeder, Paul Keating, Allan Border, Richard Clapton, Lex Marinos, Wayne Swann, Rob Oakeshott, Melissa Doyle and Charlie Pickering.
+We are proud to publish leading Australian and international authors including Stephanie Dowrick, Michael Leunig, Ross Gittins, Chris Masters, Paul McGeough, Tom Keneally, Peter Rees, Clementine Ford, Kerry-Anne Walsh, Roland Perry, Paul Barry, David Astle, Paul Carter, Bri Lee, Gabbi Stroud, Helen Pitt, Kitty Flanagan, Andrew Rule, Greg Sheridan, Nick Vujicic and Christopher Hitchens.
+We are proud to have published the autobiographies and memoirs of some of Australia’s leading personalities, most recently Kerry O'Brien, Anne Summers, Nick Riewoldt, Chris Judd, Steve Smith, Molly Meldrum, Sally Obermeder, Paul Keating, Allan Border, Richard Clapton, Lex Marinos, Wayne Swann, Rob Oakeshott, Melissa Doyle and Charlie Pickering.
 We occasionally publish sponsored histories and corporate titles.

 Our principal areas of general non-fiction publishing are: